-Machines are Orchestrator objects that help administrators configure unattended infrastructure settings.
-For the purpose of this guide, we assume a machine is the machine object in Orchestrator and that a host machine represents a workstation (physical or virtual) on which a UiPath Robot is installed.
+For the purpose of this guide, we assume a host machine represents a workstation (physical or virtual) on which a UiPath Robot is installed.

-A standard machine enables you to connect the UiPath Robot on one host machine to Orchestrator, specifically the host machine with the exact same name as the standard machine.
-This is recommended if you want to restrict connecting the UiPath Robot installed on a specific host machine to Orchestrator, and only works if the name of the host machine stays the same each time you connect to it.
+Enables you to connect the UiPath Robot to Orchestrator on one workstation only.
+The standard machine key is generated for a single workstation with the same name as given to the standard machine.
+This is recommended if you want to restrict connecting the UiPath Robot to Orchestrator on a certain machine only, as it works in scenarios in which the machine name stays the same each time you connect to it.

 Common usage scenarios:

 - Persistent Virtual Desktop Infrastructures (VDIs) - private workstations where end users use the same workstations day after day.

 - Environments with static machine/account combinations.

 A standard machine (its name should be an exact match to the machine on which the UiPath Robot to be connected to Orchestrator is installed)

 A standard robot for each user that uses that machine (it can be an AD user defined using the